solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 more, and now your stake account has two delegations: the initial one, and the newly activating one.

-Once the new `Delegation` is active, a permissionless `update` instruction follows the existing `merge` logic to consolidate the two `Delegation`s into one.
+Once the new `Delegation` is active, an `update` instruction follows the existing `merge` logic to consolidate the two `Delegation`s into one.

 The same roughly applies for removing a small stake.
 You `deactivate` a portion